MathBuddy: A Multimodal System for Affective Math Tutoring: MathBuddy : Design Implementation

-A straightforward approach is to project the emotions sampled from both modalities to a common value space to allow them to be merged.
-This value space holds three primitive emotion states: \textit{Positive}, \textit{Neutral}, and \textit{Negative}.
-Each emotion state produced by either emotion recognition methods can be directly mapped to these primitives, including their confidence values (see \autoref{sec:emotion_mapping} for the precise mapping).
+where $E$ denotes the set of all recognizable emotions across modalities, and $P$ denotes the set of primitive categories: \emph{Positive}, \emph{Negative}, and \emph{Neutral}.
+Note that $P$ is a subset of $E$ used for simplified downstream processing.
+The specifics of how each emotion detected from either modality is mapped to one of the above primitive emotion states is detailed in \autoref{sec:emotion_mapping}.
+Each emotion state produced by either emotion recognition method can be directly mapped to these primitives, including their confidence values.
 Notably, states produced via face-based recognition are mapped before aggregation.
-Merging the resulting values considers the following rule: \textit{Positive} and \textit{Negative} are always preferred over \textit{Neutral}; confidence is used as a secondary criterion if both values are not equal to \textit{Neutral}.
+Merging the resulting values considers the following rule: \emph{Positive} and \emph{Negative} are always preferred over \emph{Neutral}; confidence is used as a secondary criterion if both values are not equal to \emph{Neutral}.
+For example, a text-based positive emotion with a confidence of $50\%$ and a contradicting facial-based negative emotion with a confidence of $70\%$ are reconciled into a negative emotion.
 Hence, the system assumes that any hint of non-neutral emotion implies that neutrality is not given.
 This behavior appears beneficial as a non-neutral emotional state should enable better adjustment of the currently applied pedagogical strategy.